“How will I know massage is working for my dog?”

 “I’m not sure if my dog can stay still for the entire massage session.”

 Normally, if your dog is naturally hyper by breed or very young, we recommend having him/her exercised prior to an appointment.
 Also, if your dog is having a massage for the first time, it is likely for him/her to be a bit skeptical, but it is very common and understandable.
 There is no need for him/her to stay still the entire time.
 Massage can be administered even in a stand-up position.
 Ideally, he/she will figure out eventually that massage makes him/her feel good and learn to relax and lay down when ready, rather than being forced.
 Each session will be easier and more relaxed as the dog gets accustomed to the touches and strokes.

-Just like when humans get a massage, the dog’s muscles are softened and loosened, and range of motion are restored/improved after a massage.
-However, the condition will not last for good.
+Just like when humans get a massage, the dog’s muscles are softened and loosened, and the ranges of motions are restored/improved after a massage.
+However, the condition will not last for good just like for us.
 A study has shown that a massage session in a shorter interval is more effective than a longer interval regardless of the length of a session.
 Thus, a shorter session in every 1~3 weeks is more recommended than a longer session in every month or so.
-The repetition is the key in massage and other alternative modalities.
+Regular maintenance is the key in massage and other alternative modalities.
 It may take longer to see a result, but it is a safe and drug-free option.

 “What is Canine Massage Like in Action?”

 Here is a session with Lily and I.